alexbeloi/shell-user-identifier/README.md

 ## shell-user-identifier
-LSTSM Tensorflow model that identifies users by their (sanitized) bash_history
+LSTM Tensorflow model that identifies users by their (sanitized) bash_history